 Your customers are your most important source of feedback.
-Their ratings and reviews impact how search engines and other customers make decisions about your brand every day.
-Essentially, if you’re not creating a great experience across touchpoints, and taking your customer reviews into account, you’re leaving revenue on the table.
+Their ratings and reviews have an impact on how search engines and other customers make decisions about your brand every day.
+Essentially, if you're not creating a great experience across touchpoints, and taking your customer reviews into account, you're leaving revenue on the table.

 Get a holistic view through sentiment analysis.

 Sentiment analysis — also referred to as opinion mining or emotion AI — is the process of identifying the opinions or feelings expressed in a piece of text or speech, with the goal of determining if the attitude toward a particular product or business is positive, negative, or neutral.